How to Estimate Your Take-Home Pay in Northwest Territories in 2026

 CPP Contribution Rates and Deductions

-The Canada Pension Plan (CPP) also reduces the net income, as contributions are deducted from each paycheck.
+The Canada Pension Plan (CPP) also reduces net income because contributions are deducted from each paycheck.

 Knowing the CPP rates and maximums can help residents of the Northwest Territories understand this deduction from their gross pay.